NiklasTiede/MyBlog/content/post/6-Testing-and-Continous-Integration.md

 8. [Publishing at PyPI](/2021/8-publishing-at-pypi)
 9. [Publishing at Anaconda](/2021/9-publishing-at-anaconda)

-When projects grow a good test suite ensures that new features added don't cause the application to break.
-It improves the maintainability of the project.
-The complexity of small projects is very low and a testing is not necessary yet.
-But for the sake of this tutorial we will write a small test suite to demonstrate testing and continuous integration.
-We will use `pytest`.
+When projects grow a good test suite gives you confidence that new code you add don't cause parts of the application to break.
+It improves the a projects maintainability of the project.
+The complexity of small projects is low and only necessary when the size of the project increases.
+But for the sake of this tutorial we will write a small test to demonstrate the usage of `pytest`, `tox` and `github actions`.

-The tests will be stored within a separate folder.
-Here's the structure of the project.
+We will store the tests within a separate folder.
+Here's the current structure of the project.

 ```
 ├── LICENSE